The New Way To Apply To Take the Massachusetts Real Estate License Exam in 2025

 The new process, as we understand it so far…

 The 40-hour education requirement has not and will not change, just the process to apply for the exam.
-Starting Monday June 16, 2025 any candidate who desires to sit for the Massachusetts real estate license exam (Salesperson or Broker) will be applying through the state’s new “eLIPSE” portal, which can be found at mass.gov, likely in the “real estate” section of the website.
-A direct link to this page will be updated here once available.
+Since June 16, 2025 any candidate who desires to sit for the Massachusetts real estate license exam (Salesperson or Broker) will be applying through the state’s new “eLIPSE” portal – here.
 For reference, the state’s licensing portal used to be called ePlace, which can be confusing since the names are similar.
-The process to apply through the new eLIPSE portal should be intuitive, but a how-to guide should be made available by the state shortly after the new system goes live – we will share a link to that here as well.

-From the eLIPSE portal candidates will be able to submit their information, school stamped and signed certificate, and any other required information requested during this process.
-One of the additionally requested items is a CORI (background) check authorization form along with 3 personal references – forms linked below.
+From the eLIPSE portal candidates will be able to submit their information, school stamped and signed certificate, and any other required information during the application process.
+One of the additionally requested items is a CORI (background check) authorization form along with 3 personal references – forms linked below.

 New Forms Required To Submit An Application: